bitfireAT/cert4android/README.md

     The new function is suspending, see KTDoc for more information.
   - `CustomCertService`:\
     Just as in `ICustomCertService`, remove callback, and use the returned `Boolean`.
+- `CustomCertManager` now has an extra constructor parameter called `timeout` it's used for making sure custom certificate checks do not take longer than a desired amount.

 # License